Visiting Arches National Park in July

 Hiking in July at Arches National Park

-The Arches National Park hiking trails are fully exposed to the sun.
-You’ll want to avoid daytime hiking and instead head out in the morning or late afternoon when it’s a bit cooler and the sun isn’t so intense.
+Because the hiking trails in the park are fully exposed to the sun, you’ll want to avoid daytime hiking.
+We recommend you explore the Arches National Park summer hikes in the morning or late afternoon when it’s a bit cooler and the sun isn’t so intense.

 We recommend you schedule the bigger, busy hikes first thing then fit in the other shorter hikes like Sand Dune Arch, Skyline Arch and Balanced Rock during the later afternoon when parking spots open up more frequently.